neogeoss/EMBED_Mammo_Models/README.md

 3.5th_stage_ljpeg_to_png.zip : This file contains LJPEG codec and the python script that converts DDSM LJPEG images into 16BIT PNGs.
 Although I compiled LJPEG codec, you may need to recompile it for your own system.
 Visit and ask the author how to compile it : https://github.com/aaalgo/ljpeg.
 If my binary works, it is fine.

-massconvert.py script will use a binary executable in ljpeg folder and read DDSM LJPEG images in 'normal' folder and convert them into 16Bit PNGs in 'negative' folder.
+massconvert.py script will use a binary executable in 'ljpeg' folder and read DDSM LJPEG images in 'normal' folder and convert them into 16Bit PNGs in 'negative' folder.

 4th_stage_CBIS_DDSM_data_prep.ipynb : It preprocesses a public dataset, CBIS-DDSM/DDSM, to mix it with the most recently released EMBED dataset.
 It reads metadata.csv of CBIS-DDSM and labels each mammogram with benign and malignant.
 It also converts DICOM files into 16 Bit PNGs.